-- 11.12.1 A Unitholder may at any time switch all or some of his Units of one Class or Fund (Original Units) for Units of another Class or (subject to there being more than one Fund available) Fund (New Units), subject to the restrictions defined in this Prospectus.
+- 11.12.1 A Unitholder may at any time switch all or some of their Units of one Class (Original Units) for Units of another Class (New Units), subject to the restrictions defined in this Prospectus.
 The number of New Units issued will be determined by reference to the respective prices of New Units and Original Units at the Valuation Point applicable at the time the Original Units are redeemed and the New Units are issued. - 11.12.2 A request to switch may be made to the Registrar by telephoning 0333 300 0375.
-The Unitholder will be required to provide written instructions to the Registrar or their client adviser, as appropriate (which, in the case of joint Unitholders must be signed by all the joint Unitholders) before switching is effected. - 11.12.3 If the switch would result in the Unitholder holding a number of Original Units or New Units of a value which is less than the minimum holding in the Fund or Class concerned, the Manager may, if it thinks fit, convert the whole of the applicant's holding of Original Units to New Units (and make a charge on switching on such conversion) or refuse to effect any switch of the Original Units.
+The Unitholder will be required to provide written instructions to the Registrar or their client adviser, as appropriate (which, in the case of joint Unitholders must be signed by all the joint Unitholders) before switching is effected. - 11.12.3 If the switch would result in the Unitholder holding a number of Original Units or New Units of a value which is less than the minimum holding in the Class concerned, the Manager may, if it thinks fit, convert the whole of the applicant's holding of Original Units to New Units (and make a charge on switching on such conversion) or refuse to effect any switch of the Original Units.
 No switch will be allowed during any period when the right of Unitholders to require the redemption of their Units is suspended.
 Save as otherwise specifically set out, the general provisions on procedures relating to redemption will apply equally to a switch.
-A request to switch must be received by the Manager before the Valuation Point on a Dealing Day in the relevant Fund or Funds concerned to be dealt with at the prices at the Valuation Point on that Dealing Day.
-Switching requests received after a Valuation Point will be held over until the next day that is a Dealing Day in the relevant Fund or Funds.

-11.12.4 The Manager may adjust the number of New Units to be issued to reflect the application of any charge on switching together with any other charges or dilution adjustments in respect of the application for the New Units or redemption or cancellation of the Original Units as may be permitted pursuant to COLL.
+A request to switch must be received by the Manager before the Valuation Point on a Dealing Day to be dealt with at the prices at the Valuation Point on that Dealing Day.
+Switching requests received after a Valuation Point will be held over until the next day that is a Dealing Day. - 11.12.4 The Manager may adjust the number of New Units to be issued to reflect the application of any charge on switching together with any other charges or dilution adjustments in respect of the application for the New Units or redemption or cancellation of the Original Units as may be permitted pursuant to COLL.